How to Rhinestone a Dance Costume

 Consider how flat you are able to lay your garment when selecting your adhesive.
 A quick-set, industrial gel glue like E6000 is a great option when working on a three-dimensional surface and will minimize the problem of the rhinestones shifting or sliding before the glue sets.

-White glues such as Gem-Tac, Jewel It, and Jewel Bond are user-friendly glues that dry clear and do not have the odor of E6000.
-They take longer to set, and so are better suited for costumes that can lay flat for a period of time.
+Note: They take longer to set, and so are better suited for rhinestone dance costumes that can lay flat for a period of time.
 They are very strong when completely dry.

 STEP FOUR: Choose Your Tools

-This is personal preference and you may want to try some different methods.
+This is personal preference and feel free to try different methods until you find what works for you.
 We recommend having a tool to help dispense the glue and a tool to pick up the rhinestones.

 To dispense the glue, our favorite tool is a fine-tipped syringe.
 Though with practice you can use many glues straight from the bottle or tube, you will use less and get better control—and therefore less mess—using a tool with a fine tip.
 We’ve found that this is especially helpful when using a gel-style glue with a thicker consistency, such as E6000.